etienneraimondeau/blog/about.md

 **Why LaPipette?**

 I travelled for half a year following my PhD and realised that access to education and in particular science can be difficult in some parts of the world.
 Unlike some people I met, I was lucky enough to be able to follow my passion and study biology.
-I think great visuals and animations are great tools to capture imagination and inspire further learning.

 In my evenings and weekends I started personal projects by researching and illustrating recent major advances in biotechnology like novel cancer therapies or in vitro culture meat.

+I think visuals and animations are great tools to capture the audience imagination and inspire further learning.

 **How does LaPipette work?**